Pre-hospital emergency medicine: Pre-hospital trauma assessment

 Approaching and sizing up a trauma incident scene is one of the most important primary steps that a pre-hospital care provider carefully does.
 Within a critical trauma incident, seeing hazardous material and traffic in an uncontrolled environment is expected.
 These factors can cause life-threats for providers, coworkers, and bystanders.
 Therefore, controlling all these life-threats is initially accomplished even before patient contact.

 After scene management, a pre-hospital care provider gets a general impression of the scene.
 A general impression is discovered by evaluating the mechanism of injury.
 For example, in a car accident, mechanism of injury is detected by estimating the speed at which the collision occurred, looking at the amount of damage, and looking for other factors that may affect the mechanism of injury, such as airbag deployment.

 Ongoing assessment

 The en route assessment starts when the patient is loaded in the ambulance.
 En route assessment begins with a repeat of the initial assessment and ensuring that the patient still has a patent airway, breathes or is being properly ventilated, and has a pulse.
-This is known as "taking (or checking) vitals."
+For stable patients, ongoing care is then provided aligned to prolonged field care guidelines.